From skyscrapers to style sheets

 In 2008 I resigned to go freelance (mainly so I never again had to explain to a prospective employer why I wasn’t an architect), and haven’t looked back since.
-I’ve worked on more than 500 projects for many different publishers, at every level from proofreader to project manager, and I love what I do.
-And as well as running my own editorial business, I also work as a mentor for the SfEP, and serve on its council as Professional Development Director.
+I’ve worked on more than 600 projects for many different publishers, at every level from proofreader to project manager, and I love what I do.
+And as well as running my own editorial business, I also work as a mentor for the SfEP.
+I served as a director of the SfEP from 2013 until 2015.

 I live in Wells, in Somerset.
 When I am not working I like hanging out with my husband (who built this website) and two children, exploring my surroundings, cooking and eating, and playing the trumpet and flugelhorn.